VoronDesign/VoronUsers/printer_mods/nhchiu/V0.1_Movable_Pulley_Z/README.md

 ![Thumbnail](Images/Img.png)

-There are already belt driven mods like [theFPVGeek's V0 Z Belt mod](https://github.com/theFPVgeek/VoronUsers/tree/master/printer_mods/theFPVgeek/v0-zbelt-mod) and [MathematicalPotato's adapted version for V0.1](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/MathematicalPotato/v0.1_belted_z_drive).
+There already are belt-driven mods like [theFPVGeek's V0 Z Belt mod](https://github.com/theFPVgeek/VoronUsers/tree/master/printer_mods/theFPVgeek/v0-zbelt-mod) and [MathematicalPotato's adapted version for V0.1](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/MathematicalPotato/v0.1_belted_z_drive).
 This is my attempt to combine the timing belt with a movable pulley system.

-- M4-like driving gear(1:4) with movable pulley on Z bed(1:2), resulting in a 1:8 speed ratio.
-It provides higher torque and step resolution.
+- M4-like driving gear(1:4) with movable pulley on Z bed(1:2), resulting in a 1:8 speed ratio, provides higher torque and step resolution.
 The bed doesn't drop when the Z motor is disabled.
 - Using a NEMA14 stepper motor (no tight restriction in length) provides another path for V0 to V0.1 upgrade by reusing the Z motor.

 ## BOM (Some can be obtained from the original setup)